Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 1. Sign in to {{site.konnect_short_name}}, then select {% konnect_icon dev-portal %} **Dev Portal** from the menu.

-2. Navigate to **Application Auth** to access the authentication settings for your API Products.
+2. Navigate to **Application Auth** to access the authentication settings for your API products.

-3. Open the **DCR providers** to view all configured DCR providers
+3. Open **DCR providers** to view all configured DCR providers.

 4. Select **New DCR provider** to create an Auth0 configuration.
-Provide a name for internal use within {{site.konnect_short_name}}.
+Provide a name for internal use in {{site.konnect_short_name}}.
 The name and provider type information will not be exposed to Dev Portal developers.

 5. Input the **Issuer URL** of your Auth0 tenant, formatted as: `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`